What Is The "Best" Therapy For Schizophrenia?

 Content Warning: Please be advised, the below article might mention trauma-related topics that could be triggering to the reader.
 Please see our Get Help Now page for more immediate resources.

 If you or a family member has been diagnosed with schizophrenia, it's crucial to obtain the appropriate treatment to manage symptoms and live a healthy, functional life.
 As with any neuropsychiatric disease, schizophrenia can impact you and your life in various ways.
-Seeking professional help, such as cognitive behavior therapy or coordinated specialty care, as soon as possible will assist you in achieving goals and returning to the daily life you desire.
+Seeking professional help, such as cognitive behavior therapy or coordinated specialty care, as soon as possible can be important for reducing the impact of this illness.

 Often, medications like atypical antipsychotics alone do not completely alleviate the symptoms of schizophrenia.
-In cases where drug therapy alone is not working, psychotherapy, along with other treatments, is a welcomed intervention.
-For example, cognitive behavioral therapy has been shown to help people manage the mood and anxiety disorders that often accompany severe symptoms.
-Read further to discover how different psychotherapy methods can help improve anxiety, mood, and other mental health symptoms associated with schizophrenia to help find the best treatment options for you.
+In cases where pharmacotherapy alone is not working, psychotherapy, along with other treatments, is often a recommended intervention.
+For example, research indicates that cognitive behavioral therapy may help people manage the mood and anxiety disorders that often accompany severe symptoms of schizophrenia.
+Read on to discover how different psychotherapy methods may help improve anxiety, mood, and other mental health symptoms associated with schizophrenia.

 iStock/tommaso79